rfabbri/minus/README.md

 ### Compilers

 This was extensively tested with GCC 5
-Do not use GCC 4
+Do not use GCC 4 or 8

 Intel ICC compiler with the same optimization flags as usual in Minus provided a 2x DECREASE in speed.
 TODO: try other ICC-specific optimization flags

+Also no success with GCC8 - slow or breaks fastmath.

 ## Authors